Use the Sequence Viewer to Visualize Messages, Events, and Entities

-In the Sequence Viewer block, you can view event data related to Stateflow chart execution and the exchange of messages between Stateflow charts.
+The Sequence Viewer allows you to visualize message transition events and the data that the messages carry.
+In the Sequence Viewer, you can view event data related to Stateflow chart execution and the exchange of messages between Stateflow charts.
 The Sequence Viewer window shows messages as they are created, sent, forwarded, received, and destroyed at different times during model execution.
 The Sequence Viewer window also displays state activity, transitions, and function calls to Stateflow graphical functions, Simulink functions, and MATLAB® functions.

-With the Sequence Viewer block, you can visualize the movement of entities between blocks when simulating SimEvents models.
+With the Sequence Viewer, you can also visualize the movement of entities between blocks when simulating SimEvents models.
 All SimEvents blocks that can store entities appear as lifelines in the Sequence Viewer window.
 Entities moving between these blocks appear as lines with arrows.
 You can view calls to Simulink Function blocks and to MATLAB Function blocks.

 You can add a Sequence Viewer block to the top level of a model or any subsystem.
 If you place a Sequence Viewer block in a subsystem that does not have messages, events, or state activity, the Sequence Viewer window informs you that there is nothing to display.

 For instance, suppose that you simulate the Stateflow example

 This model has three Simulink subsystems: Traffic Light 1, Traffic Light 2, and GUI.
 The Stateflow charts in these subsystems exchange data by sending messages.
 As messages pass through the system, you can view them in the Sequence Viewer window.
 The Sequence Viewer window represents each block in the model as a vertical lifeline with simulation time progressing downward.